Full-page scroll animation with Framer Motion, React, and Tailwind CSS

 The layout is pretty simple.
 It consists of:

-(5 times the viewport height to fit 5 full height slides). - 5 divs with an
+• A parent container with a relative position and a height of 500vh (5 times the viewport height to fit 5 full height slides).

-.
+• A div with sticky position and a height of 100vh.
 This is where the animation happens.

-To accomodate for the sticky header that has a height of 80px
+To accomodate for the sticky header that has a height of 80px, we'll offset the top position of all containers by 80px, and subtract 80px from their heights.
+Here's what the code looks like:

 const HeroSection = () => {